Spider cannibalism: Female cannibalism of males

-Males eating females
+Male cannibalism of females

 Reversing the traditional roles, species that have males consuming females are relatively unknown; the few that do show a male-biased sexual dimorphism.
-Examples include Allocosa brasiliensis, Evarcha culicivora, and Argyronetia aquatica.
+Examples include Allocosa brasiliensis (a wolf spider), Evarcha culicivora (a jumping spider), and the diving bell or water spider Argyroneta aquatica.
 Male water spiders, Argyronetia aquatica, show a predilection for mating with larger females, while cannibalizing females smaller than themselves.

-As is the case with Allocosa brasiliensis, males cull older females who are less fertile than their young counterparts.
+In the case with Allocosa brasiliensis, males cull older females who are less fertile than their young counterparts.